Vegetables & Fruit Trading License in Dubai

 Dubai South Business Hub Free Zone: An Ideal Base

 Dubai South is home to Al Maktoum International Airport, which is planned to become the world's largest airport by cargo capacity.
-This proximity gives licence holders direct access to air freight infrastructure, making it straightforward to handle perishable goods with short shelf lives.
+This proximity gives license holders direct access to air freight infrastructure, making it straightforward to handle perishable goods with short shelf lives.
 The free zone also connects to Jebel Ali Port via a dedicated logistics corridor, providing sea freight options for bulk shipments.

 Businesses operating within Dubai South benefit from 100 per cent foreign ownership, zero corporate and personal income tax, full repatriation of profits and capital, and streamlined customs procedures.
 These advantages make it particularly attractive for international traders seeking a cost-efficient regional hub.